Cookie Preferences

 Stealth mode for Project 404

-Project 404, Sarissa, is the next high-achiever in terms of low fuel consumption.
+Project 404 (Sarissa) is the next high-achiever in terms of low fuel consumption.
 Her twin, fixed pitch, pulling propellers for optimized efficiency are directly connected to permanent magnet motors.
 The units are part of the swing retractable, redundant electric azimuthing propulsion system.
 Backward retraction minimizes the impact on interior volume.
 This superyacht is able to motor in true silent – stealth mode – operation, using only her batteries, so that an early morning silent departure from a peaceful anchorage is possible.

 Commissioning stealth mode

-Some unique features of the retractable electric drive propulsion units of Project 404, Sarissa: power level (500kW each) – minimized noise and vibrations level (flexible mounting, single gear between e-motor and propeller and no gear inside the hull) – unit can serve as underwater turbine, generating power for the systems and charging the batteries.
+Some unique features of the retractable electric drive propulsion units of Sarissa: power level (500kW each) – minimized noise and vibrations level (flexible mounting, single gear between e-motor and propeller and no gear inside the hull) – unit can serve as underwater turbine, generating power for the systems and charging the batteries.
 Learn more? link

 Image Sustainability

 Wherever the technology permits – or can be adapted to permit – Project 410 will be future-proofed.
 Self-generation of energy is just one example onboard this 85m / 280ft New World Sloop.
 A huge 2-megawatt battery bank facilitates silent and fumeless propulsion.
-This ensures ultimate comfort with maximum redundancy and sustainability.
+This ensures ultimate comfort along with maximum redundancy and sustainability.

 Image Sustainability